buttonsrtoys/mvvm_plus/README.md

 ## But what about ValueNotifiers?

-Rather than listening to a whole model, sometimes you want finer granularity and only want to listen to a value of the model.
+Rather than listening to a whole model, sometimes you want more granularity and only want to listen to a value in a model.
 That's where the Flutter `ValueNotifier` comes in.
 You can register a `ValueNotifier`:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);

 And you `get` or `listenTo` to the `ValueNotifier` the same as a registered `ViewModel` (because they are both subclasses of `ChangeNotifier`):

-    final value = listenTo<MyValueNotifier>();
+    final myValue = listenTo<MyValueNotifier>().value;

 ## That's it!